Halflink/plant-moisturizer/README.md

 * Browser based interface showing all parameters
 * RGB Led:
   * Green: application has started
-  * Yellow: application is shutting down
+  * Blue: application is shutting down
-  * Red: application is down
-  * Magnenta: application is in error
+  * Red: application is in error
 * Shutdown button: starts closing of application and sends shutdown command to OS

 ### Pi 4 Model B choice